-Books,112 the prosecutor conceded in argument that the intention of the author in writing the book is relevant to the question of literary merit.
-If this is right, it must again113 refer only to the author's intention as it appears in the book itself; identifying the author's private intentions would be entirely speculative.
+In determining whether the article is in the public good because it is in the 'interests of literature', it is not permissible for D to prove that other books, which are just as obscene, are freely circulating.
+However, evidence relating to other books may be admitted to establish the 'climate of literature' in order to assess the literary merit of the book.
+In Penguin Books, the prosecutor conceded in argument that the intention of the author in writing the book is relevant to the question of literary merit.
+If this is right, it must again the effect only to the author's intention as it appears in the book itself; identifying the author's private intentions would be entirely speculative.

-The onus of establishing the defence is on the accused and the standard of proof required rests on a balance of probabilities.114 The defence is not available on the common law charge of conspiracy to corrupt public morals which would often be applicable in cases covered by the 1959 Act.
-Parliament has been assured that prosecutors will not use that common law offence so as to circumvent the statutory defence.115
+The onus of establishing the defence is on the accused and the standard of proof required rests on a balance of probabilities.
+The defence is not available on the common law charge of conspiracy to corrupt public morals which would often be applicable in cases covered by the 1959 Act.
+Parliament has been assured that prosecutors will not use that common law offence so as to circumvent the statutory defence.
+116